 - Statute of Limitations: In Louisiana, you have one year from the date of the accident in which to file a car accident lawsuit, so keep an eye on your calendar.

-Looking For a Detail-Oriented Auto Accident Attorney?
+Looking For a Detail-Oriented Car Accident Law Firm?

 Car accidents are stressful enough without having to worry about whether you’ll get a fair settlement amount.
 An experienced auto accident attorney like Blaine J. Barrilleaux can help you collect the details you need to effectively present your side of the story and fight for what you deserve – contact us now for a free consultation.